 A quick look at Google searching for anything consistent about Mood II Swing (mood ii swing when transformed into a link) and you’ll hardly be driven on more than a tribute by the likes of Lexis on musicismysanctuary.
-It is to say how it was such a delight meeting the guys for a chat at their studio back in 1997, but also much sadness when I came to hear about them parting ways a few years ago…
+It is to say how it was such a delight meeting the guys for a chat at their studio back in 1997.
+But also much of sadness when I came to hear about them parting ways a few years ago…

 Shall we start by the beginning?

 (Lem) “We are New Yorkers.
 John is from Manahattan and myself from Upstate NY.
 We met at the University.
 Our influences?
-Hip-Hop for John and R&B as far as I’m concerned even though I used to play Hip-Hop as a DJ at the time.
+Hip-Hop for John and R&B as far as I’m concerned.
+Even though I used to play Hip-Hop as a DJ at the time.
 I was already writing songs back then, although not in a professional way.
-We put a R&B band together but we’ve ended up splitting with the departure of the lead singer…”
+We started putting a R&B band together but we’ve ended up splitting with the departure of the lead singer…”

 What happened then???

-Your discography is quite contrasted, made of underground jams on one side, and instant Pop appeal concepts on the other such as the evergreen ‘Free’ for Ultra Naté or ‘Learn To Luv’ for Kim English…
+Your discography is quite contrasted, made of underground jams on one side, and instant Pop appeal concepts on the other.
+Such as the evergreen ‘Free’ for Ultra Naté or ‘Learn 2 Luv’ for Kim English…

 (John) “Just a matter of mood at a precise time…”